openlunar/lincov/README.md

 ## License

-Copyright (c) 2019--2020, Open Lunar Foundation and John O. "Juno" Woods, Ph.D.
+Copyright (c) 2019--2021, Open Lunar Foundation and Juno Woods, Ph.D.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without